 Lane keeping behavior was also evaluated at Las Flores (Figure 2.25).
-Since the Yolo MLP had large errors at Las Flores Overcrossing over most lanes (Figure 2.22), only lane 2 was compared for WZ with white and orange striping for three Wednesdays in each direction.
-Vehicles in the NB direction in lane 2 had a small right bias, which got stronger for the dates during WZ with orange striping compared to WZ with white striping.
-Vehicles in the SB direction in lane 2 had a small left bias, which also got slightly more pronounced during WZ with orange compared to white striping.
-The standard deviation ranged from 0.74 ft to 1.15 ft for the average Yolo MLP, which was in the range of the average Yolo MLP values; therefore, the data have a lot of uncertainty.
-The average speeds were comparable except for a slowdown on 6/15/2022 in the SB direction.
+Since the YOLO MLP had large errors at Las Flores Overcrossing over most lanes (Figure 2.22), only lane 2 was compared to a work zone with white and orange striping for three Wednesdays in each direction.
+Vehicles in the NB direction in lane 2 had a small right bias, which got stronger for the dates during which the work zone had orange striping compared to when the work zone had white striping.
+Vehicles in the SB direction in lane 2 had a small left bias, which also got slightly more pronounced when the work zone had orange compared to white striping.
+The standard deviation ranged from 0.74 ft to 1.15 ft for the average YOLO MLP, which was in the range of the average YOLO MLP values; therefore, the data have a lot of uncertainty.
+The average speeds were comparable except for a slowdown on June 15, 2022 in the SB direction.

-Figure 2.25: Lane keeping behavior for lane 2 from automated Yolo vehicle center analysis, Las Flores Overcrossing, selected Wednesdays at 10 am, 10-min videos (Mean is not weighted by car count); average speed from HERE Technologies data for 1 h at Las Flores Dr/Exit 51A
+Figure 2.25: Lane keeping behavior for lane 2 from automated YOLO vehicle center analysis, Las Flores Overcrossing, selected Wednesdays at 10 am, 10-min videos (mean is not weighted by car count); average speed from HERE Technologies data for 1 h at Las Flores Dr/Exit 51A

 Figure 2.26 shows lane keeping behavior for Cassidy Overcrossing, which was on the north end of the work zone with the taper shift from regular traffic into the work zone.
 It shows data for three Wednesdays when the orange temporary striping was installed.
 Note the larger y-axis.
-There was a slight left bias towards the K-rail for lane 1 (average Yolo MLP had a mean of -0.4 ft) and stronger right bias for lane 3 (mean of 1.6 ft) and lane 4 (mean of 2.1 ft).
-The date with the highest absolute average Yolo MLP values per lane, 8/17/2022, was also the date with the significant lowest average speed of 36.05 mph compared to 64.51 mph and 64.75 mph on the other two days.
+There was a slight left bias towards the K-rail for lane 1 (average YOLO MLP had a mean of -0.4 ft) and stronger right bias for lane 3 (mean of 1.6 ft) and lane 4 (mean of 2.1 ft).

+The date with the highest absolute average YOLO MLP values per lane, Augst 17, 2022, was also the date with the significant lowest average speed of 36.05 mph compared to 64.51 mph and 64.75 mph on the other two days.